MaibornWolff/metric-gardener/README.md

 ### Updating tree-sitter grammars and adding support for more languages

 Take a look at UPDATE_GRAMMARS.md for further information on what to do if you have updated the tree-sitter grammars installed as dependency of this project.
 You also find information about adding support for an additional programming language there.

+### For contributors

+Check out our contribution guidelines in the file CONTRIBUTING.md.

 ### Enable debug prints